TrellixVulnTeam/swahilipython_SCMU/Doc/library/itertools.rst

 .. function:: combinations_with_replacement(iterable, r)

-   Return *r* length subsequences of elements from the input *iterable* allowing individual elements to be repeated more than once.
+   Return *r* length subsequences of elements kutoka the input *iterable* allowing individual elements to be repeated more than once.

    Combinations are emitted in lexicographic sort order.
 So, if the